 - the implications of greenhouse and other energy policies, including Australia ratifying the Kyoto protocol

 - the effects on income distribution of tax changes and other policies

 - the effects of changes in the international environment, such as the September 11 terrorist attack, the Asian economic slowdown and the accession of China to the World Trade Organization.

-Apart from their broad applicability in policy analysis, CoPS' models typically have strong forecast capacities.
+Apart from their broad applicability in policy analysis, our models typically have strong forecast capacities.
 For example, they are used by state and federal government agencies to forecast employment by detailed occupation and region, or to forecast greenhouse gas emissions in Australia.

 Advice & training for model builders

-CoPS has helped research organisations around the world to build general equilibrium models.
+Our Centre has helped research organisations around the world to build general equilibrium models.

-CoPS is closely associated with GTAP and supplies:
+Our Centre is closely associated with GTAP and supplies: